matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ### Transaction validation

 Let's implement the validation process.
 It is responsible for validating the signature of the transaction and incrementing the nonce.
 Note, that there are some limitation on what this method is allowed to do.
-You can recall them [here](../zksync-v2/aa.md#limitations-of-the-verification-step).
+You can read more about them [here](../zksync-v2/aa.md#limitations-of-the-verification-step).

 To increment the nonce, you should use the `incrementNonceIfEquals` method of the `NONCE_HOLDER_SYSTEM_CONTRACT` system contract.
 It accepts the nonce of the transaction, checks whether the nonce is the same as the provided one.
 If not, the transaction reverts.
 Otherwise, the nonce is increased.